Darkatek7/AmazonBot/README.md

 ## Run Bot:
 * Run "AmazonDE_Bot" Program from the path you specified.(Also Desktop or Start Menu)

+## Checking a Product:
+* When checking and buying a product for the first time, it takes about one minute to create a chromeprofile for that item.
+Don't close the program while creating it and wait until the chrome windows open!
+Otherwise you have to open the programs installation folder and delete the folder after the product you wanted to check for or delete and re-add the product!

 ## Now the Bot should be running!
 * Click on Run checking and buying.
 * The Bot should open your Chrome Browser.
 After Chrome was started, make sure it says you are logged in on Amazon!
 (If not, Login)